dawapaljor/sft-report/src/pages/content/0-report.md

 The 1990s in particular, but also the following decades, have been a boom time for the development of the united front in the US.
 This development coincided with increased migration from the PRC to the US and a large increase in the number of Chinese students at US universities.
 Recent migrants and Chinese students became the main targets of united front work and often the main groups tasked with carrying it out.
 The PRC also experienced rapid economic growth in this period, allowing the CCP to exert greater influence around the world, including on diaspora communities.

-While the earlier model of united front work focused on securing the CCP’s political power and exerting the CCP’s influence, the united front work this report examines in San Francisco includes a broader range of goals, astroturfing public support for the CCP in the United states and neutralizing public displays of opposition among them.
+While the earlier model of united front work focused on securing the CCP’s political power and exerting the CCP’s influence, the united front work this report examines in San Francisco includes a broader range of goals, astroturfing public support for the CCP in the United States and neutralizing public displays of opposition among them.

 These objectives of CCP united front work have been observed as far back as the 2008 global Olympic torch relay.<sup>[^8]</sup> The CCP considered the Beijing Olympics of 2008 as China’s grand coming-out to the world, and its global Olympic torch relay the glorious prologue.
 Therefore, when large numbers of protesters turned out during early stops on the torch’s tour and seriously damaged the effectiveness of the propaganda campaign, the CCP rapidly mobilized united front groups in Australia and Japan to ensure that the same wouldn’t happen in those places.
 The torch relay in San Francisco was also targeted for united front mobilization.
-These mobilized united front groups gathered to display overseas support for CCP leadership and to identify, manage and neutralize any signs of opposition to CCP leaders and policies (i.e., protests).
+These mobilized united front groups gathered to display overseas support for CCP leadership and to identify, manage, and neutralize any signs of opposition to CCP leaders and policies (i.e., protests).

 The CCP regarded these efforts as so successful that they still serve as the template for overseas public events the CCP considers to be related to its core interests, such as foreign visits of top Party leaders and sovereignty over East Turkestan, Hong Kong, Taiwan and Tibet.